Exceptional rural hotel, with stylish suites set in lush gardens, fabulous restaurant, 2 pools and unique experiences on offer”

 Inside, their long cool white bar and reception edge towards the groovy.
 Walk across dappled polished concrete floors, gather round a giant central chimney.
 Then sit back, sip your cocktail and watch the kitchen crew make you something delicious.
 Movies are played each night, whether outside or inside.
 From nearby Olhao they'll take you to private beach picnics or explore local markets.
 Come back to stroll through carob orchards, breathe in the scents of rosemary and bougainvillea and sleep like a log.
 Pure relaxation.

 - Peaceful rural location, away from the Algarve's touristy resorts, yet an easy 30-minute drive from Faro airport

 - Beautiful interiors, from the stunning open-plan reception to the crisp all-white bedrooms

-- Acres of lawned gardens with 2 heated pools (a dedicated one for adults and another for all), tennis court, glowing firepits at night, and plenty of space for privacy
+- Acres of lawned gardens with two pools (a dedicated one for adults and another for all), tennis court, glowing firepits at night, and plenty of space for privacy

 - Delicious farm-to-plate food; breakfast was a daily highlight

 - Fabulous experiences on offer: romantic picnics on a deserted beach, snorkelling with sea horses, even time travel in Tavira!

 - Expensive.
 But trust us, worth it.
 It is a very special hotel

 - You need transport to get to the beach and to other restaurants and towns; we recommend hiring a car